sopra-steria-norge/cloud-akademiet-course-files/4_Authentication_with_MSAL_in_Swagger.md

 ## TEST: Authenticate via the padlock button in Swagger (top right)
 - Launch application and authenticate using the padlock button - should now be able to log in
 - Try the endpoint `POST User/CreateUser` again - should now work and give a 200 (OK) response, since you're able to get a bearer token and authenticate.
+- Inspect the bearer token aquired from the application registration using the website [jwt.io](https://jwt.io/)

 ## Sources used in the course / best practice with regards to the topic Web API Authentication using MSAL in .NET